2winsen-archive/docker/README.md

 # docker

+## nginx-tomcat
-# Dockerfile to build docker container with nginx (with configuration) and tomcat
+Dockerfile to build docker container with nginx (with configuration) and tomcat